dhellmann/pymotw-3/source/tabnanny/index.rst

 check.

-Running tabnanny across the PyMOTW source code exposed one old module with tabs instead of spaces:
+Running tabnanny across the PyMOTW source code exposed one old module with tabs instead of spaces.

 .. code-block:: none